“We are our own sun.”

-Monica Sorelle is a Haitian-American filmmaker born & based in Miami.
-She has produced and worked as a department head on projects for the Borscht Corporation, Film Independent, A24, HBO & PBS.
+Monica Sorelle is a Haitian-American filmmaker and artist born & based in Miami.
 Her work explores alienation and displacement, and preserves cultural traditions within Miami & the Caribbean with a focus on the African & Latin diasporas that reside there.
-She was an inaugural fellow of New Orleans Film Society’s Southern Producers Lab in 2018 and is currently writing and directing her first feature film as a Cinematic Arts resident at Oolite Arts.

 Monica’s feature directorial debut, Mountains (2023), world premiered at Tribeca Festival, where it was awarded a Special Jury Mention in the U.S. Narrative Feature competition.
 It went on to have its international premiere at TIFF, received awards from BlackStar, New Orleans Film Festival, Indie Memphis, New Hampshire Film Festival, and Charlotte Film Festival, and screened at festivals around the world including AFI Fest, Mill Valley Film Festival, and American Film FestivaI.

 As a creative producer, Monica’s short films have won top prizes at Berlinale, BlackStar, and Miami Film Festival, have been selected at Sundance, New Orleans Film Festival, and New Directors/New Films, and acquired by Criterion Channel and Indiana University Black Film Center & Archive.